 How to lock your Luno account (if you notice suspicious activity)

-There are two sides to keeping your digital currency safe.
+There are two sides to keeping your cryptocurrency safe.
 There are the (many) things Luno does to protect your money.
 Then there's what you can (and should) do to secure your account.

 How to protect your Luno account

-Remember, digital currency transactions are irreversible.
+Remember, cryptocurrency transactions are irreversible.
 If someone steals your Bitcoin or Ethereum, it's difficult to get it back.
 That's why you need to be extra careful to protect yourself against scams.

 These resources are your first line of defence:

-- Learn how to identify common digital currency scams
+- Learn how to identify common cryptocurrency scams

 - Secure your email, social and Luno accounts against hacking